mason-chase/crud-test-laravel/docs/Steps.md

 1. index method and needed tests
 2. store method, tests, and request class (validation and data cleansing).
    1. adding localization directories and files
+3. store method, tests, and request class (validation and data cleansing).
+4. delete method, tests, and documentation.